Nesting Particle Filters for Experimental Design in Dynamical Systems: Empirical Evaluation

-We now consider the standard, non-linear version of the stochastic pendulum.
-We place a log-normal prior that ensures these parameters can take only positive values.
-Hence the exact version of our algorithm is no longer applicable and we have to use IO-SMC\textsuperscript{2}.
-EIG estimates and lower bounds for different policies in this environment are given in Table~\ref{tab:pendulum}.
-An example of a trajectory generated by the mean of the trained policy is given in Figure~\ref{fig:pendulum_sample_trajectory}.
-The policy has learnt to swing the pendulum to achieve greater and greater angular velocities, and consequently explore the sample space by alternating between maximum positive and negative designs.
+We now consider the standard, nonlinear version of the stochastic pendulum.
+We choose a log-normal prior for the parameters, ensuring that the mass and length of the pendulum can only take positive values, see Appendix~\ref{app:pendulum-non-linear}.
+As a result, the exact version of our algorithm is no longer applicable, and we have to use IO-SMC\textsuperscript{2} in its general form.

+EIG estimates and sPCE lower bounds for different policies in this environment are reported in Table~\ref{tab:nonlinear_pendulum}.
+The policy trained using IO-SMC\textsuperscript{2} outperforms all baseline methods.
+An example of a trajectory generated by the mean of the trained policy is given in Figure~\ref{fig:nonlinear_pendulum_sample_trajectory}.
+The policy has learned to swing the pendulum to achieve greater and greater angular velocities by alternating between maximum positive and negative designs, thus exploring more of the phase space.